spackmat/threema-msgapi-sdk-php/README.md

 Versioning

 The official .zip is 1.1.7 as at time of writing (August 2018).
 Rugk version is 1.2.0 (August 2018).
 This repo is a clone of the 1.2.0 master.
-To reduce potential for confusion, this repo is named `threema-gateway` instead of `threema-msgapi-sdk` and starts from v1.0 because it has a lot of breaking changes from its predecessors.
+To reduce potential for confusion, this repo is named `threema-gateway` instead of `threema-msgapi-sdk`.
+It starts from 2.0.0 because of breaking changes.
+See [CHANGELOG.md](CHANGELOG.md) for details

 The contributors of this repository are not affiliated with Threema or the Threema GmbH.